John S. Wold: Philanthropy

 In 2002, Wold made a $20 million donation to his alma mater, Union College.
 The donation was at the time the biggest single contribution in the university's history.
 The American Heritage Center at the University of Wyoming named Wold as the "Wyoming Citizen of the Century" in the minerals, gas, and oil category in 1999.
 He also contributed $2 million to Cornell University.

 Wold and his eponymous foundation contributed $7.5 million to the Oregon Health & Science University's Casey Eye Institute in Portland, Oregon.
 The donation was dedicated to a new center with the mission of fighting the onset of adult blindness brought on by macular degeneration, a disease from which Wold had suffered for the last 20 years of his life.

-Personal life
+Death and legacy

 John Wold died on February 19, 2017, in Casper at the age of 100.
 Wold Oil Company is now operated by his son, Peter.
 Another son, Jack, is chief executive officer of an energy company in Denver, Colorado.